My first evening in Kiel

 Food shopping in Kiel

 And the quest continued, I went to the grocery store and picked up the most nutritious food on the display.
-When I arrived home my flatmates gave me a worried look and asked “do you know what you are eating?”
+When I arrived home my flatmates gave me a worried look and asked: “do you know what you are eating?”
 I found out that I bought food meant for hardcore athletes and an ordinary mortal’s tummy might have difficulty digesting it.
 The bright side was, at least I didn’t pick up Dog food.
-Gradually Kiel resigned to its fate and warmed up to my adventures.
+Gradually, Kiel resigned to its fate and warmed up to my adventures.

 I never imagined I would live on a coast, a mean and cold one at that.
 Baltic sea is considered one of the coldest seas in the world.
 It took me a while to wrap my head around the concept of seeking solace by the cold and breezy beach.
 I shudder when people say “let’s go to the beach and relax.”
-But coming back home to the Seagulls flying right in the middle of the town; squawking and sometimes perching on my windowsill and making life decision while busy pooping makes up for all the suffering I endured on the beach.
+But coming back home to the Seagulls flying right in the middle of the town; squawking and sometimes perching on my windowsill and making life decision while pooping makes up for all the suffering I endured on the beach.

-This is how I go to beach
+This is how I go to the beach!

 Having said that, the truth is, I love it here.
-After getting used to so much rain and peace and quiet, sometimes I even wonder if I will ever be ok to go back to living in a noisy, busy and happening city again.
+After getting used to so much rain and peace and quiet, sometimes I even wonder if I will ever be OK to go back to living in a noisy, busy and happening city again.